Read Part 1

 - A similar condition is caused by magnesium and calcium deficiencies, which can mimic blight.
 Prevent these by amending with magnesium sulfate and dolomite lime when planting.

-- Blossom-end rot: The tomato appears fine until you look at the bottom, which will have a brown spot.
-It’s still edible, as long as you cut off the brown spot.
+- Blossom-end rot: The tomato appears fine until you look at the bottom, which will have a brown or black spot.
+It’s still edible, as long as you cut off the spot.
 But try dolomite lime or Rot-Stop, which is a liquid calcium that you spray on the plant.
 It works for bell peppers, too, Carolyn says.

 - Powdery mildew: Use a copper fungicide, an organic product that you spray on the soil.
 Powdery mildew is an airborne spore that can travel easily through your neighborhood on windy days.